realytcracker/go-jamcracker/README.md

 set up your golang environment and run `go get github.com/realytcracker/go-jamcracker`. the binary will be located in `~/go/bin`.

+## known issues
+windows builds may fire back an `unexpected EOF` error during the `POST` operation when submitting a potential username and password combination.  this error has been discussed in other contexts on the Holy StackOverflow, and according to the Divine Verses Within, i suspect it is triggered because floating the `Connection: close` header is not sufficient to ensure the stream is terminated; `req` itself must contain `Close = true` so the connection does not get mistakenly reused.

+again, this is purely conjecture, and i could totally be wrong.

+workaround: run the application on linux or osx, both of which i have tested myself with success.

 ## usage
 ```
 $ ./go-jamcracker -h